 Understand that someone with celiac disease can get sick even if a crumb of gluten makes its way into your dish.

-To avoid cross contamination, or having the food you’re preparing for her come in contact with any gluten crumbs, run your pots, cooking utensils and serving platters through the dishwasher (or make sure they’re really clean before using them).
+To avoid cross-contamination or to have the food you’re preparing for her come in contact with any gluten crumbs, run your pots, cooking utensils, and serving platters through the dishwasher (or make sure they’re really clean before using them).

-Also, avoid coming in contact with any gluten during the cooking process.
+Always keep your hands and cooking station free from gluten and avoid coming in contact with gluten during the cooking process.
 This means you can’t prepare yourself a sandwich while cooking tonight’s dinner.
-Always keep your hands and cooking station free from gluten.

-If you’re going to grill, use a grill mat or grill her food wrapped in foil (or bake it).
-A grill that has been used to grill something with gluten (like soy sauce-marinated steaks) is not safe for your friend’s food to be cooked on that same surface.
-You can buy grill mats on Amazon and always have them for times when you’re hosting your gluten-free friend.
+If you’re going to grill, use a grill mat or bake her food instead to avoid having her food touch surfaces that once touched gluten.
+You can buy grill mats on Amazon and use them when you’re hosting your gluten-free friend.
+Remember, heat does not kill gluten.

 (3) Check Ingredient Labels

-Gluten is hidden everywhere, so I suggest avoiding packaged food and using fresh ingredients when making food for your gluten-free friend.
+Gluten is hidden everywhere, so I suggest avoiding packaged foods and using fresh ingredients instead.

-Of course there are times where you may need to use sauces, spices and other items to prepare your meal, and this is when label reading is a must!
+Of course, there are times when you may need to use sauces, spices, and other items to prepare your meal, and this is when label reading is a must!

-Most spices are fine (although fresh spices are better), but just do a double take to make sure the only thing inside your spice jar is that spice.
-Salad dressings, seasoning packets (including onion soup mixes), store-bought chicken broths, and other condiments are notorious for hidden gluten, and most ingredients aren’t clearly stated as “gluten” on the label.
+Salad dressings, seasoning packets (including onion soup mixes), store-bought chicken broths, bouillon cubes, and other condiments are notorious for hidden gluten, and most ingredients aren’t clearly stated as “gluten” on the label.

-Avoid obvious gluten ingredients like wheat, barley and rye, plus look at the “contains” statement at the end of the ingredient list.
+Avoid gluten ingredients like wheat, barley, rye, and oats, and look at the “contains” statement at the end of the ingredient list.
 Many manufacturers will disclose if their ingredients contain any of the top allergens like milk, eggs, wheat, peanuts, shellfish, etc. (Please note that gluten is not an allergen, but wheat is.
-A product may be labeled “wheat free” but it doesn’t meant it’s also gluten free as it may contain barley.)
+A product may be labeled “wheat free” but it doesn’t mean it’s “gluten-free” since it could contain barley.)
+Read: Wheat Free vs. Gluten Free – What’s the Difference?

-To avoid have to decode labels, use fresh ingredients like onions, garlics and salt and pepper to season your food.
-If you must use other seasonings, check labels first and avoid if in doubt.
+Because labels are confusing, use fresh ingredients like onions, garlic, and salt and pepper to season your food.
+If you must use other seasonings, check labels first and avoid specific ingredients when in doubt.
+You can also ask your friend if an ingredient is okay.
+She will likely know.
+And if it’s not okay, she will likely know of a substitute you can use instead.

 (4) Avoid Ingredients Where Gluten Lurks

 Every time you butter your bread, you’re contaminating your tub of butter with gluten crumbs.
 Think about it.
-You take some butter, spread it on your bread, then maybe take a little more butter.
+You take some butter, spread it on your bread, then maybe take a bit of butter.
 Crumbs are everywhere in your tub of butter.
-The same goes for your peanut butter, jelly, mayo, and the bag of sugar.
+The same goes for your peanut butter, jelly, mayo, and bag of sugar.

-Please use a fresh tub of butter and a fresh container of sugar when cooking or baking for your gluten-free friend.
+Please use a new tub of butter and a fresh container of sugar when cooking or baking for your gluten-free friend.

 (5) Don’t Use Your Electric Mixer

-Your electric mixer likely has bits of flour that has made its way into the crevices of your mixer.
-This is why you shouldn’t use this same mixer to make your friend baked goods.
+Your electric mixer likely has bits of flour that have made their way into the crevices of your mixer.
+You shouldn’t use this mixer to make your friend baked goods.

 (6) Avoid Using Previously Glutened Surfaces